uilab-kaist/cs50705-ethics-spring-2026/README.md

 * 4/6: Online Class

 ## Announcement
+* Please join the course slack channel.
+The channel link will be shared soon.
-* Team SignUp is due 3/11.
-The Signup Sheet will be posted soon.
+* Team Signup is due 3/11.
+The Signup sheet will be shared soon.

 ## Teaching Staff
 * Lecturer: [Alice Oh](https://aliceoh9.github.io)